Wi-Fi Personal Network (WPN)

 8. Select one of the iPSK names configured on that SSID from the dropdown and assign it to an MR30H/36H LAN port.

 Note: Please ensure that iPSK names are unique when using this feature.
-While non-unique iPSK names are allowed.
-It would be hard to distinguish to iPSK with the same name when assigning an iPSK to an MR30H/36H LAN port.
+Duplicate iPSK names are not allowed.

 9. Save changes at the bottom of the page.